Call Medical Alert

 Mobile Mini

-Who It’s Best For: Seniors that need on-the-go protection but want their medical alert system to be discreet.
+Who It’s Best For: Seniors who need portable protection but prefer their medical alert system is discreet and unobtrusive.

 Smartwatch

 Medical Alert only offers one smartwatch option.
 While it didn’t make the cut for our list of the best medical alert smartwatches, it’s still a decent option.
-What prevented it from becoming one of our favorite smartwatch medical alert devices is the limited set of additional features.
+The main limitation is its basic feature set compared to competitors in the same price range.

-Who It’s Best For: Seniors that want basic tracking of fitness goals and on-the-go help in case of a medical emergency.
+Who It’s Best For: Seniors seeking basic fitness tracking and on-the-go emergency response capabilities.

 Current Deal